-- c. develop and implement a system for corrective action where there is a finding of noncompliance; - d. review and approve job training plans submitted by potential recipients for equal opportunity program-related impact; and, - e. coordinate voluntary compliance by recipients through negotiation and conciliation when noncompliance is found in nondiscrimination programs; - (6) regularly collect and review data maintained in a data-collection, record-keeping, and reporting system for EO data analysis; - (7) monitor the activities of the entities that receive WIOA Title I funds from the Local Area to ensure that the LWDA and its subrecipients are not violating the nondiscrimination and equal opportunity obligations under Section 188 of WIOA; - (8) report directly to the State Office of Equal Opportunity about EO matters: - a. identify potential problems that may be inherent in apparently neutral agency actions; - b. provide recommendations for correcting practices which could lead to discrimination and/or complaints of discrimination; aid in developing solutions to EO problems faced by minority groups (prohibited bases); and - c. gather data, prepare, and submit required reports and responses to the State Office of Equal Opportunity; - (9) provide training and technical assistance to recipient staff concerning their equalopportunity responsibilities.
+- (5) work with the staff of the SC Works Centers to: - a. disseminate EO policy to all recipients of WIOA federal financial assistance, to ensure uniformity in EO policy and to make it available to the general public upon request; - b. monitor recipient compliance with nondiscrimination mandates of WIOA and other applicable laws; - c. develop and implement a system for corrective action where there is a finding of noncompliance; - d. review and approve job training plans submitted by potential recipients for equal opportunity program-related impact; and, - e. coordinate voluntary compliance by recipients through negotiation and conciliation when noncompliance is found in nondiscrimination programs; - (6) regularly collect and review data maintained in a data-collection, record-keeping, and reporting system for EO data analysis; - (7) monitor the activities of the entities that receive WIOA Title I funds from the Local Area to ensure that the LWDA and its subrecipients are not violating the nondiscrimination and equal opportunity obligations under Section 188 of WIOA; - (8) report directly to DEW's Office of Equal Opportunity about EO matters: - a. identify potential problems that may be inherent in apparently neutral agency actions; - b. provide recommendations for correcting practices which could lead to discrimination and/or complaints of discrimination; aid in developing solutions to EO related issues faced by various groups; and - c. gather data, prepare, and submit required reports and responses to the DEW Office of Equal Opportunity. - (9) provide training and technical assistance to recipient staff concerning their equal opportunity responsibilities.

-South Carolina LWDA Equal Opportunity Coordinators 03/23/23
+South Carolina LWDA Equal Opportunity Coordinators (as of 04/01/2025)

-Windy Graham, Performance and Reporting Specialist WorkLink 1376 Tiger Blvd., Suite 102 Clemson, SC 29631 864-646-1826 TTY 711 wgraham@worklinkweb.com
+Windy Graham, WIOA Database Contract Manager WorkLink 1376 Tiger Blvd., Suite 102 Clemson, SC 29631 864-646-1826 TTY 711 wgraham@worklinkweb.com